amoe/acceleratedcpp/exercise-notes.md

 which is the only part of GradStudent that makes sense to test.
 Arguably though we should also be calling the super method and testing homework vector.

+## 13-4

+Add to these classes a function that will map a numeric grade to a letter grade according to the grading policy outlined in §10.3/177.